FREQUENTLY ASKED QUESTIONS

 Q. How can I get my certification renewed?

-A. The Division of Long Term Care Residents Protection mails out applications for certification renewal to CNAs 90 days before the expiration date of their certification.
-If a candidate has not received the application at least one month before the expiration date, he/she should call the CNA Registry to make sure that the Division has a current, up-to-date address.
+A. The Division of Health Care Quality, through its contractor, Prometric, sends a renewal reminder notice with instructions to all CNAs 45 days prior to the expiration date of the CNAs' certification.
+If a candidate has not received the application at least one month before the expiration date, he/she should call the CNA Registry at (302) 421-7403 to make sure that the Division has a current, up-to-date address.
 It is the CNA's responsibility to give the Division the correct current address for the Delaware Nurse Aide Registry.

 Q. Can a CNA work with an expired certificate?